annaeliana7/JavaScript-Capstone/README.md

 <br>

-## 🤝 Kanban Template <a name="kanban">
+## 🤝 Kanban Template

-This project is a collaboration among team members who utilized a Kanban board.
-The Kanban template can be accessed [here.](https://github.com/annaeliana7/JavaScript-Capstone-Kanban/projects/1)
+This project was developed using a Kanban board approach.
+The Kanban board used during the development of this project can be accessed here: [Group Project](https://github.com/annaeliana7/JavaScript-Capstone-Kanban/projects/1)

 <br>